cap76/AZCourse_Winter2022/docs/12-deep-learning.md

 summary(model)
 ```

-In this case we see a total of $4,327,241$ parameters.
-Yikes, that's a lot of parameters to tune, and not much data!
+In this case we see a total of $4,332,341$ parameters.
+Yikes, that's a lot of parameters to tune (well not compared some models), and not much data!
 Next we need to compile and run the model.
 In this case we need to specify the loss, optimiser, and metrics.
-Since we are dealing with binary classification, we will use binary cross entropy (binary_crossentropy) and for classification, a good choice of metrics would be accuracy (or {binary_accuracy}).
+Since we are dealing with binary classification, we will use binary cross entropy (binary_crossentropy) and for classification, a good choice of metrics would be {binary_accuracy}.
 We can compile our model using {keras_compile}:

 ```r